-Shoulder straps.
-The “SL” element in the name designates the pack as female friendly, but I some of that friendliness extends to males such as myself.
-My 17-inch torso is rarely accommodated by the length of most daypacks, but this pack fits my stubby trunk quite well.
+The “SL” element designates the pack as female-friendly, which means it includes a shorter back length.
+However, some of that friendliness extends to males such as myself.
+The length of most daypacks rarely accommodates my 17-inch torso, but this pack fits my stubby trunk quite well.
 The secret lies not only in the pack’s relatively short length.
-In addition, the shoulder straps are sewn a few inches down from the top of the pack and load lifters are incorporated for some play.
+The shoulder straps are sewn a few inches down from the top of the pack.
+Moreover, load lifters are incorporated for some play.

 The upper shoulder straps are also slim and curved for female bustlines.
-They also might just work well for males with tweaky shoulders.
-They certainly did for the reviewer, who had his right labrum reconstructed after going over the handlebars on his mountain bike several years ago and who has finessed his way around chronic biceps tendinitis in his left shoulder since he was a teen.
-(Due to the dislocation and reconstruction I have asymmetrical shoulders.
-The location of the top of the shoulder straps and the inclusion of load lifters provide for a degree of shoulder fit I almost never find in daypacks.)
+They might just work well for males with thin shoulders.
+They certainly did for me, who had his right labrum reconstructed after going over the handlebars on his mountain bike several years ago.
+I’ve also finessed my way around chronic biceps tendinitis in the left shoulder since I was a teen.
+(Due to the dislocation and reconstruction, I have asymmetrical shoulders.
+The location of the top of the shoulder straps and the inclusion of load lifters provide for a degree of shoulder fit I seldom find in daypacks.)

-Waist belt.
 Less successful for my male figure was the removable waist belt.
-Sex-specific waist belts are designed around significant differences in male and female pelvic anatomy.
-Female-specific belts to tend to either climb up or pull the trousers off of male wearers; the former tended to be the case with the Freerider Pro 28 SL for this reviewer.
-I was hoping the Vari-Flex system would obviate the problem.
+Sex-specific waist belts are designed around significant male and female pelvic anatomy differences.
+Female-specific belts tend to climb up or pull the trousers off of male wearers; the former was the case with the Freerider Pro 28 SL for me.
+I was hoping the Vari-Flex system would prevent the problem.
 It did help, but relatively frequent stops for readjustment were still necessary.

-Snowshoes are typically stowed on backpacks via side compression straps.
-The paired straps across the front of the Freerider Pro 28 SL provide another option, one which leaves the two side bottle pockets available for use.
+One way to attach snowshoes to a pack is via side compression straps.
+The paired straps across the front of the Freerider Pro 28 SL provide another option.
+If you use the front storage option, this method leaves the two side bottle pockets available.
 In addition, a large patch of Hypalon protects against abrasion and tearing.
 Two thumbs way up from this snowshoer on this combination of design features.